Gerard-B/Gerard-B-fcc-pomodoro-timer/README.md

 #### To see the Timer live, click **[here](https://gerard-b.github.io/Gerard-B-fcc-pomodoro-timer/)**!
 <br>

-I made this 25+5 (Pomodoro)-timer with [jQuery](https://jquery.com/) as [project #5](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-25--5-clock) of the Front End Libraries, part of the [FreeCodeCamp](https://www.freecodecamp.org/) curriculum.
+I made this 25+5 (Pomodoro)-timer with predominately [jQuery](https://jquery.com/) as [project #5](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-25--5-clock) of the Front End Libraries, part of the [FreeCodeCamp](https://www.freecodecamp.org/) curriculum.

 ---
 ##### To do list